animehunter123/backups_checker/README.md

 # To Do

+* The scan servers and scan directories button does not directly run ./scan_servers or .scan_directories

 * Add some type of H1 to explain what this app does, its not easy to understand what this app does atm

 * Fix Navbar (its not expanded completely), use tailwind css for styling (instead of the boring bootstrap) --> Actually I think Material UI is the way to go!!!